night5hade/isofar-companion/README.md

 For players who wish to track Chips on Enemies manually (by using the Enemy Stat card wnd the cips they pull from their bags), the Spinboxes for tracking chips can be removed.
 Select Settings and turn Chip Tracking Visibility to Off.

 ## About
-This app was built using the Godot Engine
+This app was built using the Godot Engine.
+All of the code is open source and available here on this GitHub.
+Feel free to fork or steal to make this version better, or a better version entirely.

 ### Future Updates